soji-opa/Digital-Business-Card/README.md

 ## Acknowledgments

-I am very grateful to smug & openwell for always making time out of their busy schedules to see to my coding challenges and providing me with extra motivation.
+I am very grateful to Smug & Openwell for always making time out of their busy schedules to see to my coding challenges and providing me with extra motivation.